String Quartet No. 4 (Oswald): Music

-Analysis

 The first movement opens with a highly emotional principal theme of the quartet stated by the violin alone.
 This theme provides material for most of the music of all the three movements.
 The second subject of the sonata form is in E♭ major.
 The development section is based mainly on it.
 After the recapitulation of the principal theme the secondary returns in C major.
 A brief coda concludes this movement.

 The Adagio opens with accompaniment chords, and it is only when the violin enters with its theme that the tonality is clarified to F minor.
 This movement is written in a simple ternary form and has no expressively contrasting moments.

 The C major finale changes the mood completely. it lasts only 4,5 minutes (just a little more than the Adagio).
 Yet it is in the sonata form, in agreement with the classical rules.
 The second subject is in G major, transposed in the recapitulation to C major.
 The cyclic character and thematic unity of the entire composition is emphasized by the introduction of the first movement principal theme in its original form to the development section.
 After its second appearance the slightly changed theme of the Adagio leads straight into the recapitulation.